nightroman/PowerShellTraps/Basic/ValueFromRemainingArguments/README.md

 The parameter attribute `ValueFromRemainingArguments` is a handy feature in special cases.
-All unknown parameters and arguments go the this parameter value.
+All unknown parameters and arguments go to this parameter value.
 A command processes it as required by its design.

 But such a parameter introduces unfortunate side effects.
 For example, if a